khoj-ai/llm-coup/docs/index.md

 ## Methods

 We initialize the game environment with randomly distributed cards.
 We play games with 6 players, where each player is given a static model assignment.
 In our testing, we performed multi-model play (where all players in a game are assigned different models) experiments.
+We perform rounds of repeated game play with `gemini-2.5-pro`, `gemini-2.5-flash`, `claude-opus-4-20250514`, `claude-sonnet-4-20250514`, `gpt-5-mini-2025-08-07 `, and `openai:gpt-5-2025-08-07`.

 We also test the effect that public discussion has on overall game play.
 Tracking the tendency for players to converge on targeting other players helps us determine whether 'leaders' can be eliminated with more force, or whether they can become more influential.